adityadhopade/interview_deck/docker_compose_trivia.md

 ![Alt text](image-4.png)

-### What if we need to have the network restrictions in place for the containers in the same neytwork.
+### What if we need to have the network restrictions in place for the containers in the same network.

 - eg> Only the backend should talk to the DB but if the UI wants to connect directly to DB it will restrict it.
-- For this we need to manage multiple layers of Networks to restrict it. i.e. Concept Of Ingress and Egress comes into the Play here **(Concepts of Kubernetes)**
+- For this we need to manage multiple layers of Networks to restrict it. i.e. Concept Of Ingress and Egress comes into Play here **(Concepts of Kubernetes)**
-- The service filtering comes into play here and its covered in Docker Compose
+- The service filtering comes into play here and it's covered in Docker Compose
 - Docker does not provide the concept of **Load Balancing.**
-- So we need to manually managed the entries of applications (its gateway and the IPAddresses)
+- So we need to manually manage the entries of applications (their gateway and the IP-addresses)

-### How will UI container decide where to go to i.e. in app 0, app 1 or app 2 contaier ?
+### How will the UI container decide where to go to i.e. in app 0, app 1, or app 2 container?

 - There needs to be a controller suggesting where to go due to some reasons.
-- Docker there is no way that it will give logic out of box for suggesting the containers where to connect to the next container.
+- Docker there is no way that it will give logic out of the box for suggesting the containers where to connect to the next container.

-### Why Docker to DockerCompose then ?
+### Why Docker to DockerCompose then?

 - Docker works best in isolation.
-- Every application needs to be containerised but every conatiner cannot be deployed intop the production because of the flaws of Docker discussed above.
+- Every application needs to be containerized but every container cannot be deployed into the production because of the flaws of Docker discussed above.
 -

 ### Install Docker Compose

-Refer Demos in session 2; part 1
+Refer to Demos in session 2; part 1

 ```
 sudo curl -L "https://github.com/docker/compose/releases/latest/download/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose